-- Interpersonal meaning: enactment of social relations. - Textual meaning: organization of the meaning as coherent texts and units. - (3) Instantiation models the relations of actual choices in text to the systemic potential, with intermediate sub-potentials - registers - appearing as patterns of choice in text-types (e.g. casual conversation, debate and scientific paper).
+- Interpersonal meaning: enactment of social relations. - Textual meaning: organization of the meaning as coherent texts and units. - (3) Instantiation models the relations of actual choices in text to the systemic potential, with intermediate subpotentials - registers - appearing as patterns of choice in texttypes (e.g. casual conversation, debate and scientific paper).

-Multimodal research rapidly expanded in mid-2000s onwards as systemic linguists and other language researchers became increasingly interested in exploring the integration of language with other resources.
+Multimodal research rapidly expanded in mid 2000s onwards as systemic linguists and other language researchers became increasingly interested in exploring the integration of language with other resources.
 There was an explicit acknowledgement that communication is inherently multimodal and that literacy is not confined to language.

 Further approaches to multimodal studies evolved.
-These include Ron Scollon, Suzanne Wong Scollon and Sigrid Norris' multimodal interactional analysis (Norris 2004; Norris and Jones 2005; Scollon 2001; Scollon and Wong Scollon 2004), developed from mediated discourse analysis which has foundations in interactional sociolinguistics and intercultural communication, and Charles Forceville's (Forceville and Urios-Aparisi 2009) cognitive approach to multimodal metaphor based on cognitive linguistics (Lakoff and Johnson 1980).
-In addition, critical discourse approaches have been developed (Machin 2007; van Leeuwen 2008), based on social semiotics and other critical traditions.
-A variety of distinct theoretical concepts and frameworks continue to emerge in multimodal studies (see Jewitt 2009c), but most have some relationship to one or more of these paradigms.
+These include Ron Scollon, Suzanne Wong Scollon and Sigrid Norris' multimodal interactional analysis (Norris, 2004; Norris & Jones, 2005; Scollon, 2001; Scollon & Wong Scollon, 2004), developed from mediated discourse analysis which has foundations in interactional sociolinguistics and intercultural communication, and Charles Forceville's (Forceville & Urios-Aparisi, 2009) cognitive approach to multimodal metaphor based on cognitive linguistics (Lakoff & Johnson, 1980).
+In addition, critical discourse approaches have been developed (Machin, 2007; van Leeuwen, 2008), based on social semiotics and other critical traditions.
+A variety of distinct theoretical concepts and frameworks continue to emerge in multimodal studies (see Jewitt, 2009c), but most have some relationship to one or more of these paradigms.

-The increasing popularity of MDA is evidenced by recent publications (e.g. Baldry and Thibault 2006; Bateman 2008; Bednarek and Martin 2010; Jewitt 2009c; Unsworth 2008; Ventola and Moya 2009).
-Unsurprisingly, there is much debate about the nature of this emerging field (Jewitt 2009c).
-While multimodality can be characterized as 'a domain of enquiry' (Kress 2009: 54) (e.g. visual design, displayed art, mathematics, hypermedia, education and so forth), theories, descriptions and methodologies specific to MDA are clearly required (O'Halloran and Smith, in press) and some frameworks and tools have indeed already been developed (e.g. Bateman 2008; Bednarek and Martin 2010; Lemke 2009; O'Halloran 2005; O'Toole 2010).
+The increasing popularity of MDA is evidenced by recent publications (e.g. Baldry & Thibault, 2006; Bateman, 2008; Bednarek & Martin, 2010; Jewitt, 2009c; Unsworth, 2008; Ventola & Moya, 2009).
+Unsurprisingly, there is much debate about the nature of this emerging field (Jewitt, 2009c).
+While multimodality can be characterized as 'a domain of enquiry' (Kress, 2009: 54) (e.g. visual design, displayed art, mathematics, hypermedia, education and so forth), theories, descriptions and methodologies specific to MDA are clearly required (O'Halloran & Smith, forthcoming) and some frameworks and tools have indeed already been developed (e.g. Bateman, 2008; Bednarek & Martin, 2010; Lemke, 2009; O'Halloran, 2005; O'Toole, 2010).

-As a domain of enquiry, multimodal studies encourage engagement and cross-fertilization with other disciplines which have the same object of study.
+As a domain of enquiry, multimodal studies encourage engagement and cross-fertilisation with other disciplines which have the same object of study.
 Incorporating knowledge, theories and methodologies from other disciplines poses many problems, however, not least being the provision of adequate resources for research to be undertaken across traditional disciplinary boundaries.

 The development of theories and practices specific to MDA, on the other hand, will potentially contribute to other fields of study, including, importantly, linguistics.
-In this sense, MDA 'use[s] texts or types of text to explore, illustrate, problematise, or apply general issues in multimodal studies, such as those arising from the development of theoretical frameworks specific to the study of multimodal phenomena, or methodological issues' (O'Halloran and Smith, in press).
+In this sense, MDA 'use[s] texts or types of text to explore, illustrate, problematise, or apply general issues in multimodal studies, such as those arising from the development of theoretical frameworks specific to the study of multimodal phenomena, or methodological issues' (O'Halloran & Smith, forthcoming).
 This chapter deals with MDA precisely in this way - as a new field of study which requires specific theoretical and methodological frameworks and tools which in turn may be applied across other disciplines and domains.